ramitsurana/awesome-kubernetes/README.md

 * [Console](https://github.com/kubernetes/console):
   It is a general purpose, web-based UI for Kubernetes clusters.
 It allows to manage applications running in the cluster,      troubleshoot them, as well as, manage the cluster itself.

+## Hypervisor-agnostic Docker Engine:
+Hyper is a Hypervisor-agnostic Docker Engine that allows you to run Docker images on any hypervisor (KVM, Xen, etc.).
+Technically speaking,

+Hyper = Hypervisor + Kernel + Docker Image
+By containing applications within separate VM instances and kernel spaces, Hyper is able to offer an excellent Hardware-enforced Isolation, which is much needed in multi-tenant environments.

+Hyper also promises Immutable Infrastructure by eliminating the middle layer of Guest OS, along with the hassle to configure and manage them.

 ## Books:
 * [Kubernetes: Up and Running](http://shop.oreilly.com/product/0636920043874.do) by [Kelsey Hightower](https://twitter.com/kelseyhightower)